-History Of Clovia
+History of Clovia

 Clovia was first conceptualized in 1930, at the beginning of the Great Depression, when some former 4-H women had meetings in their rooms.
 These meetings built their friendship, and an idea for a social organization for former 4-H women was born.